aliyyah-u/my-codef-site/content/blog/post1.md

 	- I also have some plastic ones but these ones in the pictures are best
 - some scissors
 - my crochet bag
-	- I kept this from an airplane journey - it was a freebie XD
+	- I kept this from an airplane journey - it was a freebie 😅

 ![hook3.5](../hook3.5.JPG)
 ![hook6](../hook6.JPG)